 Stephanie Supple, Parish Administrator firstname.lastname@example.org

 Stephanie is a native of Alexandria, LA but has lived most of her adult life in Lafayette.
 Her children, Rachel & Allie, were born and raised in Lafayette and alumni of Our Lady of Fatima School.
 Her husband, Robert Supple, shares in her passion to serve Fatima parish as a Sacristan.
 Mrs. Supple spent 22 years working in healthcare as a nurse and administrator; 10 years locally at Our Lady of Lourdes RMC.
-The last 8 years of her career were spent working nationally and internationally as a consultant and mentor to >125 hospitals, health systems, physician groups and the Office on Women’s Health, National Center’s of Excellence, in successfully developing and implementing a program to address the issues surrounding women and cardiovascular disease.
 Upon retiring she chose to pick up a paint brush and discovered her hidden talent for painting.
 She currently works as the administrator for our church parish and spends the rest of her days in her art studio.
-In December of 2009, she co-authored and illustrated her first children’s book.
-The inspiration for writing the book, “No One Is Alone”, came from paintings she created in 2008 as she remembered her troubles and blessings as she raised her two daughters as a single mother.
-Mrs. Supple feels very blessed to have the opportunity to serve our God and his church while serving her fellow parishioners.
+Mrs. Supple feels very blessed to have the opportunity to serve our Lord and his church while serving her fellow parishioners.

 Keith D’ Anna, Choir Director/ Organist